Alternatives to social media marketing: a proven approach that actually works

 Unlike social media, SEO doesn’t require me to perform for an algorithm or churn out content just to stay visible.

-When you approach content creation strategically with SEO, your website becomes a long-term asset that continues to bring in people who are actively searching for what you offer.
+When you approach content creation with search in mind, your website becomes a long-term asset that continues to bring in people who are actively searching for what you offer.

 And then you can focus on doing what you really love.